MinecraftForge/Documentation/docs/datastorage/saveddata.md

 Declaration
 -----------

-Each SD implementation must subtype the `WorldSavedData` class.
+Each SD implementation must subtype the `SavedData` class.
 There are two important methods to be aware of:

 * `save`: Allows the implementation to write NBT data to the level.
 * `setDirty`: A method that must be called after changing the data, to notify the game that there are changes that need to be written.
 If not called, `#save` will not get called and the existing data will persist.